-Easy Beef Madras curry made with lots of spices, yoghurt and coconut milk.
-Make it as spicy or as mild as you like by adjusting the chilli.
-If you’ve never ordered Madras in an Indian restaurant because you don’t like the heat, then this recipe is for you!
+Easy Beef Madras curry made with a blend of spices, yoghurt and coconut milk.
+You can adjust the heat to your own taste by altering the amount of chilli you add.
+If you've never ordered a Madras in an Indian restaurant because you don't like the heat, then this recipe is for you!

 How spicy is Beef Madras?